I’ve been a diver for over 11 years… well, sort of.

 By the end of the day, I was all excited about my full day of snorkeling and the fact that I swam with turtles and sharks.
 Once back at Placencia; Patty, the owner of Splash Dive Center and the one responsible for this snorkeling tour, asked me if I was interested in doing a Discovery Scuba course.

 I was already an Open Water Diver, so I didn’t need to take the Discovery Scuba.
 But my diving certification is SSI (Scuba Schools International), not PADI (Professional Association of Diving Instructors), which is more recognized internationally and the certification Splash Dive Center offers.

 After she learned that I’m already certified, she offered me to do the Advanced Diver Certification.
 My question then was, would they be able to accept my SSI Open Water and give me an advanced PADI course?
 Isn’t it like changing religion on your way to become a minister?
 Well, turns out you can!

 For years I thought I was confined to only SSI and accepted the fact that I was just not going to be able to dive as freely “everywhere” in the world unless I started from square one by getting a PADI Open Water.

 The reality is, I had already started my SSI Advanced Course about 8 years ago, though I never finished it.
 During that course, we had to do two-night dives, which were the last two dives of the certification.
 As I was doing the first-night dive I noticed that my body started shaking.
 And the shaking continued… and it continued.

 In the end, I never got to do that one last night dive and my advanced certification reached a sudden stop.
 Till this day I didn’t get to touch the sea again as a diver.
-I practically self downgraded myself to a snorkeler and snuba enthusiast category.
+I practically self-downgraded to a snorkeler and snuba enthusiast category.